 Which service expansions are to be implemented with ETCS?

-The new possibilities with ETCS are to be used directly by S-Bahn travellers.
-In addition to a significant stabilisation of the S-Bahn timetable, additions are initially planned in the core area.
-When the new technology comes into operation, four more trains per hour will run from the northern branch beyond Schwabstraße to Stuttgart-Vaihingen.
-Two more will run to Böblingen.
-Many passengers would then no longer have to change trains at the main station, which could help to further stabilise operations there.
+The new possibilities with ETCS are to be implemented directly for S-Bahn passengers.
+In addition to a significant stabilization of the S-Bahn timetable, additions are initially planned in the core area.
+When the new technology comes into operation in 2027, four more trains per hour will run from the northern branch beyond Schwabstraße to Stuttgart-Vaihingen.
+Two more of them to Böblingen.
+In conjunction with the new Mittnachtstraße S-Bahn station, many passengers will no longer have to change trains at the main station, which will help to further stabilize operations.

 How is ETCS financed?